wp-plugins/edd-toolbar/readme.txt

 **Final note:** If you don't like to add your customizations to your `functions.php` file or similar file of theme/child theme/skin you can also add them to a functionality plugin or an mu-plugin.
 This way you can also use this better for Multisite environments.
 In general you are then more independent from theme/child theme changes etc.

-All the custom & branding stuff code above can also be found as a Gist on GitHub: https://gist.github.com/2392882
+All the custom & branding stuff code above can also be found as a Gist on GitHub: https://gist.github.com/2392882 (you can also add your questions/ feedback there :)

 == Screenshots ==

 1. Easy Digital Downloads Toolbar in action - primary level (running with WordPress 3.3+ here)
-2. Easy Digital Downloads Toolbar in action - a secondary level - add new download (running with WordPress 3.3+ here)
+2. Easy Digital Downloads Toolbar in action - a second level - add new download (running with WordPress 3.3+ here)
-3. Easy Digital Downloads Toolbar in action - a secondary level - settings: payment gateways (running with WordPress 3.3+ here)
+3. Easy Digital Downloads Toolbar in action - a second level - settings: payment gateways (running with WordPress 3.3+ here)
-4. Easy Digital Downloads Toolbar in action - a secondary level - resources: support forums (running with WordPress 3.3+ here)
+4. Easy Digital Downloads Toolbar in action - a third level - resources: support forums (running with WordPress 3.3+ here)
-5. Easy Digital Downloads Toolbar in action - a secondary level - resources: documentation (running with WordPress 3.3+ here)
+5. Easy Digital Downloads Toolbar in action - a third level - resources: documentation (running with WordPress 3.3+ here)
 6. Easy Digital Downloads Toolbar in action - a secondary level - resources: plugin headquarters & stuff (running with WordPress 3.3+ here)
 7. Easy Digital Downloads Toolbar in action - language specific links at the bottom - for German locales (running with WordPress 3.3+ here)
+8. Easy Digital Downloads Toolbar in action - additional plugin settings under "Misc" in EDD settings - new option since plugin version 1.1+

 == Changelog ==

+= 1.1 (2012-04-22) =
+* NEW: Added two options to the "Easy Digital Downloads > Settings > Misc" page: to easily remove the Resources & Languages/Translations resources items from the toolbar menu per checkbox option.
+* NEW: Added link to "Downloads Archives" on frontend like: `http://yoursite.com/downloads/` to get quick access to your downlods listing.
+Note, also supports user-defined slug via `EDD_SLUG` constant (since EDD v1.0.3)!
+* NEW: Added "Translations" sub-forum link to resources.
+* NEW: Added more Documentation and Developer API resource links.
+* NEW: Added link to free extensions in the official plugin repository.
+* UPDATE: Restructured Support & Documentation resource links a bit for easier access.
+* UPDATE: Minor code & documentation tweaks and improvements.
+* UPDATE: Updated two existing screenshots and added one new (plugin settings).
+* UPDATE: Updated/corrected readme.txt file.
+* UPDATE: Updated German translations and also the .pot file for all translators!
+* NEW: Added banner image on WordPress.org for better plugin branding :)

 = 1.0 (2012-04-15) =
 * Initial release

 == Upgrade Notice ==

+= 1.1 =
+Several changes & improvements: Added plugin options to "Misc" settings in EDD.
+Added more resource links, and restructered some.
+Updated documentation, screenshots, readme as well as .pot plus German translations.

 = 1.0 =
 Just released into the wild.